ElleRae/Manager-READ-ME/README.md

 I may send something at a late hour on Zoom Chat, Slack, or via email but when I say I don’t expect a response after hours, on a day off, on a weekend, whatever – I mean it.
 I just don’t want to forget something so I try to get it out there as soon as I can.

 For team meetings, I prefer a detailed agenda, outcomes we can track, and a bit of a head’s up so I can come prepared whenever possible.
+But if you need to have a quick huddle then let's do it.
+I'd rather reach out or have my team reach out to ask questions than wander aimlessly for hours.

 ## Decision-Making Style